The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Construction of Frobenius manifolds

 \subsection{Limit Frobenius manifolds}

-We start from the canonical limit structures (see section \ref{limitSTF}) to construct limit Frobenius manifolds.
-We mime the process explained in section \ref{constructionfrobman}: the main point is to find an unfolding of our limit Frobenius type structure $\overline{\fit}_{w}$ such that the associated period map is an isomorphism.
-In order to do this, we first unfold the Saito structure $\overline{\mathcal{S}}_{w}$ (which is after all a vector bundle with connection) and then we use proposition \ref{MStoSTF}.
+In order to construct limit Frobenius manifolds we start from the limit structures given in section \ref{limitSTF}.
+We mimic the process explained in section \ref{constructionfrobman}: the main point is to find an unfolding of our limit Frobenius type structure $\overline{\fit}_{w}$ such that the associated period map is an isomorphism.
+To do this, we first unfold the quantum differential system $\overline{\mathcal{S}}_{w}$ (which is after all a vector bundle with connection) and then we use proposition \ref{MStoSTF}.

 It should be emphasized that the cases $\mu =n+1$ (manifold) and $\mu\geq n+2$ (orbifold) will yield different conclusions.